W1r3W0lf/textAdventure/README.md

 This may seem like a bunch of nonsense to be talking about.
-But this more just practice for when I start to write up the requierments document.
+But this more just practice for when I start to write up the requirements document.
-With a topic and a justafacation that I'm putting it into the readme file
+With a topic and a justification that I'm putting it into the read me file